netheril96/StaticJSON/README.md

 ## Other

-You can have multiple definition of classes in the same file, simply by making the root an array of definitions.
+* You can have multiple definition of classes in the same file, simply by making the root an array of definitions.
+* Remember to fully qualify the type names or otherwise they may not be found.
+If the compiler still errs or warns about the namespaces, prefix it with global namespace scope resolution operator `::`, such as `::utility::event`, `::std::vector<::utility::event>`.

 ## To do